DavidJClark/phpvms_5.5.x/README.txt

-Updated version of phpVMS 5.5.2 for php 7.2 compatibility
+Updated version of phpVMS 5.5.2 for PHP 7.2 compatibility

+ATTENTION: WIP to rectify the following issues
+***** Use PHP 5.6 for installation and then change to PHP 7.2 after installation.
+***** Use MySQL 5.6 or prior as MySQL 5.7 will not process the database correctly on installation.

 Original copyrights and licenses remain in effect